Årdal Municipality: History

-Establishment of center for asylum seekers
+Asylum center

-From 1 August 2013 to 1 September it received 151 asylum seekers.
-(The municipal council had beforehand said no to establishing a center for asylum seekers, but the fylkesmannen resolved otherwise.)
-On 4 November 2013, one of the residents of the center was found—with a knife in his hand—on the bus from Årdal to Oslo, together with one dead bus driver and two dead passengers.
-The incident is known as the Triple murder on the Valdres Express, and only one male—the asylum seeker—is a police suspect.
-Earlier on the same day, for the first time one of the center's asylum seekers was removed (by police) in order to be deported from Norway.
-(After the deaths, media said that Norway has no requirement for screening the mental health of asylum seekers—unlike requirements in Netherlands.)
+From 1 August to 1 September 2013, Årdal Municipality received 151 asylum seekers.
+(Earlier, the municipal council had said no to establishing a center for asylum seekers, but the County Governor of Sogn og Fjordane ordered it anyway.)
+On 4 November 2013, one of the center's asylum seekers was removed by police and ordered to be deported from Norway.
+This was the first time an asylum seeker was deported from the Årdal asylum center.
+Later on the same day, there was a murder on a bus from Årdal to Oslo.
+One of the residents of the asylum center was found with a knife in his hand on the bus together with one dead bus driver and two dead passengers.
+The incident is known as the Triple murder on the Valdres Express.
+The police considered the asylum seeker alone as the suspected murderer.
+After the deaths, the media said that Norway has no requirement for screening the mental health of asylum seekers, unlike requirements in other countries, such as the Netherlands.